pellst/imp_msstudio_init/IMProv_on_Cedar_tut.md

 ### Prerequisites

+The PRC2 sample project was prepared using the MassSpecStudio application.
 The IMP job driver script runs with python 3.x and depends on the Python Modeling Interface (PMI)

 The initial software installation of python with Anaconda and python packages for imp